Updated December 9, 2020

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides more than $12 billion dollars to states for programs of the U.S. Department of Housing and Urban Development (HUD), including the Community Development Block Grant (CDBG) (which may be used for rental assistance in the short term as well as other community development purposes) and Emergency Solutions Grants (ESG) (which fund shelters and other services to meet emergency housing needs).

 The CARES Act also provided $35.1 million in additional funds for Michigan under the Low Income Home Energy Assistance Program to help meet increased need for utility bill payment assistance.

 Establish a state-level moratorium on foreclosures.
 The federal measures to suspend foreclosures applied only to federally backed mortgages, and those measures have expired even though households are still struggling.
 Recessions over the past 20 years hit Michigan particularly hard compared to the rest of the nation, demonstrating a need for protections beyond those provided at the federal level.
 A state-level moratorium could cover all mortgages and, if enacted via legislation, could remain in effect as long as is necessary for families to regain their stability.

 Expand funding for eviction diversion and rental assistance and ensure manageable provisions for the repayment of rent arrearages to avoid a wave of evictions.
-The now-expired eviction moratoriums did not relieve tenants of their obligation to pay rent, and federal relief dollars to date will last only a few months.
+None of the various eviction moratoriums have relieved tenants of their obligation to pay rent, and federal relief dollars to date will last through the end of 2020.
 The state should prioritize rental assistance to the greatest extent possible in spending Michigan’s federal aid and dedicate additional resources to ensuring families don’t lose their housing before they get back on their feet.